appcircleio/appcircle-docusaurus/docs/publish-integrations/common-publish-integrations/get-approval-from-email.md

 Once a user makes a decision, it cannot be changed unless the step is restarted, even if the user sees the "Thank you" page.
 The step must be restarted to allow the user to make a new decision.

-When the step restarts or begins, all answers will be reset to `Waiting`, and users must provide their answers again.
-Consequently, they will receive approval emails again.
+Upon restarting or initiating the step, it resets all answers to `Waiting`.
+Users must then provide their answers again and will receive new approval emails.

 :::